bitmakerlabs/python-dev-setup-guide-mac/README.md

 The `.` symbol means 'this directory', so the command means 'Open Atom in this directory'.

 Poke around the project files as much as you like.
-Soon we'll be learning all about what makes a Rails app tick.
+Soon we'll be learning all about what makes a Django app tick.
 Isn't it exciting?

 Now, close the editor and continue to the next step.

-### Delete the new Rails project
+### Delete the new Django project

 To keep your work directory clean, let's delete the new project you just created.